RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

 Pending job due to Resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If your job is in pending status due to the reason *Resources* it means the resources you requested are currently busy.
+If your job is in pending status due to the reason :red:`Resources` it means the resources you requested are currently busy.

 1. Check Slurm estimate for the job start time: